lietho/ttsm-prototype/README.md

 ## Questions:

 - Accept and reject of workflows, instances and transitions are implicit.
 Should the user handle this?
+- Should every participant have her own view of the business process as well?

 ## Nice Stuff: